-The HHU uses the Dialog-Oriented Service Procedure (DoSV) for the application for the B.Sc.
-Business Chemistry programme.
+HHU uses the Dialog-Oriented Service Procedure (DoSV) for the application for the B.Sc. business chemistry programme.
 The application process takes place in two steps: Prospective students must first register on the portal of hochschulstart.de.
 There you will receive your BID (applicant identification number) and your BAN (applicant authentication number).
-In the second step, you apply to the portal of the HHU, stating your BID and BAN.
+In the second step, you apply to the portal of HHU, stating your BID and BAN.
 You can find more information on how to apply here.

-During the ESAG, you will not only have the opportunity to get to know your future fellow students, but you will also receive helpful tips on studying (e.g. activating the HHU ID, registering for courses and exams, using the library, Mensacard).
+During the ESAG, you not only have the opportunity to get to know your future fellow students, but you will also receive helpful tips on studying from students of higher semesters (e.g. activation of the HHU ID, registration for events and exams, use of the HHU-Card).

-Dare to approach other students, especially in the first days.
-Especially at the start of the semester, everyone is new, which makes it easier to get in touch with them.
-This way you can meet interesting people already during the ESAG, with whom you will spend a lot of time together during your further studies, either during lectures or while learning.
+Dare to approach other students, especially in the first few days.
+Especially at the start of the semester, everyone is new, which makes it easier to make contact.
+This way, you can already get to know interesting people during the ESAG, with whom you will spend a lot of time together during the lectures or while studying.

-The HHU also offers refresher courses before the start of your studies.
+In addition, HHU offers refresher courses before you start your studies.
 Participation is voluntary.
-Experience shows that the refresher courses in physics and mathematics are particularly helpful.
+Experience has shown that the refresher courses in physics and mathematics are particularly helpful.

-The online bridge course in mathematics, which can be attended at any time, is also helpful for refreshing mathematical knowledge.
+The online bridge course in mathematics, which can be taken at any time, is also helpful for refreshing your knowledge of mathematics.

-Furthermore, we offer so-called orientation tutorials during the 1st semester.
-There, experienced students (O-tutors) pass on their knowledge parallel to the courses, so that the 1st semester of study can already run optimally.
-The dates of the orientation tutorials will be announced after the start of the lecture period.
+We also offer so-called orientation tutorials during the first semester.
+Here, experienced students (O-tutors) pass on their knowledge parallel to the lectures so that the first semester already runs optimally.
+The dates of the orientation tutorials are announced after the start of the lecture period.

 In addition, the study course also qualifies students for a scientific career in business economics or chemistry as well as for jobs in the public sector, such as environmental protection or consumer protection.